Tell us the truth about your infertility treatment experience!

 In the case of donor egg success rate, the effectiveness is independent of the patient’s age.
 However, remember that your own treatment history and its medical parameters may be important for the expected result.
 That is why you should always ask the IVF experts about your personal chances of success and not about the average effectiveness of treatment.

-The following table produced by ESHRE (European Society of Human Reproduction and Embryology) uses data collected by different European registries to show success rates in countries which offer fresh and frozen egg donation treatments.
+The following table produced by ESHRE (European Society of Human Reproduction and Embryology) uses data collected by different European registries to show success rates in countries that offer fresh and frozen egg donation treatments.
 No information is recorded about the age of patients as this does not have any direct impact on outcomes.

 Interestingly the countries that perform the largest number of cycles in Europe including Spain suggest that fresh cycles appear to attract a higher success rate.
 IVF success rates for frozen cycles vary between 34.4% in Poland to a high of 61.6% in Ukraine.
-According to the data which was recorded in 2017 Ukraine was achieving the highest frozen cycle success rates at 62.2% and this compared to the lowest success rate of 23.1% which was recorded in the Czech Republic.
+According to the data which was recorded in 2017 Ukraine achieved the highest frozen cycle success rates at 62.2% and this compared to the lowest success rate of 23.1% which was recorded in the Czech Republic.

 Once again, although this table is useful do remember that success rates may be collated and presented differently by clinics and countries.